-- The wastewater collection system consists of approximately one half mile of combined gravity pipe and force main which pumps effluent to the disposal leachfield.
-The float controls in the septic tank are set for a maximum one-hour discharge of 1,500 gallons per hour to the leachfield system.
-It is estimated that the system has a design flow of 4,644 gpd. - 11.
-The wastewater collection system consists of solid and flexible sewer pipes, pumpouts, a floating collection tank and/or other conveyance system elements that direct raw sewage to the treatment facility.
+- 11. The wastewater collection system consists of solid and flexible sewer pipes, three (3) pumpouts, several floating collection tanks and/or other conveyance system elements that direct raw sewage to the treatment facility.
 A "sanitary sewer overflow" (SSO) is defined as a discharge to ground or surface water from the sanitary sewer system at any point upstream of the treatment facility.
-Temporary storage and conveyance facilities (such as wet wells, regulated impoundments, tanks, highlines, etc.) may be part of a sanitary sewer system and discharges to these facilities are not considered

-SSOs, provided that the waste is fully contained within these temporary storage/conveyance facilities.

-- 12. SSOs consist of varying mixtures of domestic and commercial wastewater, depending on land uses in the sewage collection system.
-The most common causes of SSOs are grease blockages, root blockages, debris blockages, sewer line flood damage, manhole structure failures, vandalism, pump station mechanical failures, power outages, storm or groundwater inflow/infiltration, lack of capacity, and/or contractor-caused blockages. - 13.
-SSOs often contain pathogenic organisms, toxic pollutants, nutrients, oxygen demanding organic compounds, oil and grease, suspended solids, and other pollutants.
+Temporary storage and conveyance facilities (e.g., wet wells, regulated impoundments, tanks, highlines, etc.) may be part of a sanitary sewer system and discharges to these facilities are not considered SSOs, provided that the waste is fully contained within these temporary storage/conveyance facilities. - 12.
+SSOs consist of varying mixtures of domestic and commercial wastewater, depending on land uses in the sewage collection system.
+The most common causes of SSOs are grease blockages, root blockages, debris blockages, sewer line flood damage, manhole structure failures, vandalism, pump station mechanical failures, power outages, storm or groundwater inflow/infiltration, lack of capacity, and/or contractor-caused blockages.

+- 13. SSOs often contain pathogenic organisms, toxic pollutants, nutrients, oxygen demanding organic compounds, oil and grease, suspended solids, and other pollutants.
 SSOs to surface waters can cause temporary exceedances of applicable water quality objectives, pose a threat to public health, adversely affect aquatic life, and impair recreational use and aesthetic enjoyment of surface waters in the area. - 14.
-The Discharger is not required to obtain coverage under State Water Board Order 2006-0003-DWQ because neither the sewer system nor the wastewater treatment plant is publicly owned.
-Therefore, the Discharger is expected to take all necessary steps to adequately maintain, operate, and prevent overflows from its sanitary sewer system, and to comply with this Order with regard to responding to and reporting all SSOs.
+Dischargers are not required to obtain coverage under the Statewide WDRs General Order for Sanitary Sewer Systems, State Water Board Order No. 2006-0003-DWQ, because neither the sewer system nor the the wastewater treatment plant are publicly-owned.
+Therefore, the Dischargers are expected to take all necessary steps to adequately maintain, operate, and prevent overflows from the Operator's sanitary sewer system, and to comply with this Order with regard to responding to and reporting all SSOs.1